jquery/learn.jquery.com/content/plugins/basic-plugin-creation.md

 object, thus enabling what we've all come to know and love as 'chaining' (`$(...).css().attr()...`).
 We wouldn't want to break this convention so we return the this object.
 Within this loop you can do whatever you want with each element.

+##Putting it together

 Here's an example of a small plugin using some of the techniques we've discussed:

 <javascript>